 How Do Interest-Only Mortgages Work?

-Most interest-only loans are adjustable-rate mortgages.
-With an ARM, you pay a fixed introductory interest rate that typically is lower than the initial rate on a fixed-rate loan.
-The introductory rate can last up to 10 years.
-After it expires, your interest rate will adjust up or down according to market rates, usually once a year.
+Many interest-only loans are adjustable-rate mortgages (ARMs).
+With an ARM, you pay a fixed introductory interest rate that is typically lower than the rate on a fixed-rate loan.
+After it expires, your interest rate will adjust upward or downward according to market rates.

-Interest-Only Mortgage Examples
+Interest-Only Mortgage Example

-Let’s say you take out a 30-year mortgage for $400,000 with a 6% interest rate and a seven-year interest-only period.
-During those first seven years, your mortgage payment would be $2,000.
-After seven years, you’ll have paid $168,000 in interest, and your principal balance still will be $400,000.
-Your monthly payment would then increase to $2,675 to pay off the principal with interest over the remaining 23 years of your loan term.
-Your interest rate will adjust, affecting your monthly payment and how much interest you pay.
-But if the 6% rate holds, you will pay a total of $506,407 in interest.
+Let’s say that after making a 20% down payment, you take out a 30-year mortgage for $400,000 with a 6% APR and a 7-year interest-only period.
+During those first 7 years, your mortgage payment will be $2,000.
+After 7 years, you’ll have paid $168,000 in interest and your principal balance will still be $400,000.
+(With a 20% down payment, you won’t have to worry about PMI being tacked on to your monthly payments.)

 What’s Your Goal?

-Home Refinance
+Refinance

 Tap Into Equity